 At LCF our students come from diverse backgrounds and all have a story to tell.
-As part of our Student Voices series Flavia Tritto interviews BA (Hons) Fashion Visual Merchandising and Branding student Ammar Alsaker about his extraordinary journey to LCF.
+Flavia Tritto interviews BA (Hons) Fashion Visual Merchandising and Branding student Ammar Alsaker about his extraordinary journey to LCF.

 Ammar Alsaker is a second year Fashion Visual Merchandising and Branding student and, like many international students, he arrived in London just before starting university.
 However, unlike many UAL international students, his route to London was long and challenging.
 Ammar, now 23 years old, arrived to London after escaping the harsh living conditions in war-torn Syria and the Assad regime’s mandatory draft.

 Leaving his beloved family, he legally drove to Lebanon, and from there to Turkey, where after two months, he found a smuggler who, for $1000, put him on a small rubber boat heading in the direction of Greece.
 “This was the biggest test of my life” Ammar says “because the sea can swallow you easily.”
 He found himself in the middle of a stormy sea with 75 people, and a broken engine.
 “After landing I thought that that was it, but actually it was just the start of the journey.”
 When he arrived on Lesbos Island he was put in a detention centre for two nights and then in a UNHCR emergency camp in Idomeni for 6 months, as Macedonia had just closed its border.

 Despite the hardship and overcrowding of the emergency camp (which counted more than over 15 thousand perople) Ammar managed to think positively and turn the situation in his favour.
 Stepping up, he earned the trust of a journalist who was in Idomeni to cover the migrants’ critical situation, and started working as a translator and a fixer for journalists from big international news media.
 “I was sleeping in a tent and making money, and I new that that wasn’t my final destination.”